hyperledger/iroha-2-docs/src/api/config/torii-params.md

 - **Type:** String, [Socket-Address](glossary#type-socket-address)
 - **Required**

-Address on which Torii Endpoints will be accessible.
+Address at which Torii Endpoints will be accessible.

 ```toml
 [torii]